-President Donald Trump, on Friday, used Twitter to attack former US Ambassador to Ukraine, Marie Yovanovitch, as she testified to the House Intelligence Committee about smear campaign that preluded her dismissal.
+On Friday, President Donald Trump used Twitter to attack the former US Ambassador to Ukraine, Marie Yovanovitch, as she testified to the House Intelligence Committee about smear campaign that preluded her dismissal.
 Hers was the third in a series of public hearings aimed at determining whether Trump committed impeachable offenses in pushing the President of Ukraine to investigate his political rival, Joe Biden.

 Trump wrote, “Everywhere Marie Yovanovitch went turned bad.
 She started off in Somalia, how did that go?
 Then fast forward to Ukraine, where the new Ukrainian President spoke unfavorably about her in my second phone call with him.
 It is a U.S. President’s absolute right to appoint ambassadors.....They call it 'serving at the pleasure of the President.'
 The U.S. now has a very strong and powerful foreign policy, much different than proceeding administrations.
 It is called, quite simply, America First!
 With all of that, however, I have done FAR more for Ukraine than O.”

 Schiff read the tweet aloud and asked Yovanovitch what the effect she thought it would have on other witnesses’ willingness to come forward.
 Yovanovitch testified that “It’s very intimidating.
 “I can’t speak to what the president is trying to do, but the effect is to be intimidating.”

 Schiff responded that he and the committee “take witness intimidation very, very seriously.“ In a statement, the White House said the tweet was not witness intimidation, but rather, “simply the president’s opinion, which he is entitled to.”